Breaking: Yahaya Bello speaks on reason for not appearing in court

 Legit.ng journalist Adekunle Dada has over 5 years of experience covering metro and government policy

-FCT, Abuja - A former Kogi state governor, Yahaya Bello has revealed why he is afraid to appear before the Federal high court in Abuja regarding the 19-count indictment filed against him by the Economic and Financial Crimes Commission (EFCC).
+FCT, Abuja - Erstwhile governor of Kogi state, Yahaya Bello, has revealed why he is afraid to appear before the Federal high court in Abuja regarding the 19-count indictment filed against him by the Economic and Financial Crimes Commission (EFCC).

-Bello said he is willing to confront the court but afraid of being arrested.
+Bello said he is willing to confront the court but is afraid of being arrested.

 As reported by The Nation, Adeola Adedipe (SAN), a member of Bello’s legal team stated this on Tuesday, April 23.